Results of the Work – 4/20/17

 Bob

-So thanks for your prayers for the ministry and for Evangelism today if you had a chance.
-God truly blessed the work.
+So thanks for your prayers for the ministry and for evangelism the past couple day.
+God blessed.

 In Him,